MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-sign-in-passkey-authenticator.md

 ### Cross-device authentication (iOS)

-Follow these steps to sign in to Microsoft Entra ID on another device with a passkey in Microsoft Authenticator on your iOS device.
+Follow these steps to sign in to Microsoft Entra ID on another device with a passkey in Authenticator on your iOS device.

-1. On the other device where you're looking to sign in to Microsoft Entra ID, open your browser and go to `login.microsoftonline.com`.
+1. On the other device where you're looking to sign in to Microsoft Entra ID, navigate to the resource you're trying to access such as [Office](https://www.office.com).

 1. You can enter your username to sign in:

    :::image type="content" border="true" source="media/howto-authenticate-passwordless-passkey-direct-ios/sign-in-user-name.png" alt-text="Screenshot of the sign-in with username in Microsoft Authenticator for iOS devices.":::

+   If you last used a passkey to authenticate, you will be automatically prompted to authenticate with a passkey.
+Otherwise, you may click on **Other ways to sign in** and then select **Face**, **fingerprint**, **PIN**, or **security key**.

    Or click **Sign-in options** to sign in more conveniently without having to enter a username.